 If you have been placed temporarily in a Nursing Discharge to Assess bed this services is free for up to four weeks.

 If you are assessed as needing nursing care, the NHS will pay the Funded Nursing Care element towards your care directly to the care home.
-This is set by the NHS each year.
+This amount is set by the NHS each year.
+Find out more about NHS Continuing Health Care.

 Trafford Council needs to show to residents, elected members and tax payers of the Borough that it collects all income due from whatever source as effectively and efficiently as possible.